albar965/littlenavmap-manual/src/en/APPROACHES.rst

 A departure and destination runway can be selected instead of an procedure.

-Selecting a destination runway adds a final approach leg (runway centerline extension) which can be customized by changing altitude, length and offset angle.
+Selecting a destination runway adds a final approach leg (runway center line extension) which can be customized by changing altitude, length and offset angle.
 This allows *Little Navmap* to give vertical guidance and to show ILS and/or VASI slopes at the destination.